Commitment to the UK Stewardship Code

 Securis has policies and procedures in place to ensure compliance with human rights and UK employment laws.
 All staff are remunerated fairly and above the UK’s national living wage.
 Consequently, we are satisfied that our employees are not exploited in any way.

-This annual statement covers the financial year ended 31st March 2018.
+This annual statement covers the year ended 31 December 2020.
 It is publicly available on the Securis corporate website.
 The Securis LLP Board has endorsed this policy and has confirmed its commitment to improving practices to combat slavery and human trafficking.